Table of Contents

 Tip

-At this point, the tracking target block has been generated.
-Each child node starting with Block_ under the MegaBlocks node represents a block tracking target.
+At this point, block tracking targets have been generated.
+Each Block_-prefixed child node under the MegaBlocks node represents a block tracking target.

 alt text

-After loading, the Block will be displayed in the Scene window.
+After loading is complete, blocks will be displayed in the Scene window.

 alt text